RoyceBett/NLP--Sentiment-Analysis/README.md

 - *Precision, Recall, and F1 Score*: These metrics measure the model's ability to balance precision(correctly classification) and recall (identifying all positive/negative sentiments).

 ### Data Understanding
-The data was acquired from this site.
+The data was acquired from [this site]((https://data.world/crowdflower/brands-and-product-emotions)).
 Contributors evaluated tweets about multiple brands and products.
 The crowd was asked if the tweet expressed positive, negative, or no emotion towards a brand and/or product.
 If some emotion was expressed they were also asked to say which brand or product was the target of that emotion.

 ### Data Preparation
  - Checking for duplicates